peter1998/NexusProductMatrix/README.md

 The cart functionality was implemented using the Context API.
 The cart state is an array of products.
 When a product is added to the cart, it's added to the array.
 When a product is removed, it's removed from the array.
 The total price of the products in the cart is computed by reducing the cart array.

 The sorting and filtering functionalities were implemented using JavaScript's sort and filter functions.
 The filter and sort options are stored in the state and used to sort and filter the products array before rendering.

+An additional challenge was faced during deployment.
+The images were not visible on the GitHub Pages hosted site.
+This was because the path to the images was not correctly resolved in the production build.
+The issue was fixed by prefixing the image paths with `process.env.PUBLIC_URL`, which points to the public folder in the production build.

 The project was styled using CSS and Bootstrap.
 The CSS transition property was used to create the hover effect for the product tiles and the color change effect for the "Add to Cart" button.